How do I turn my photography hobby into a business?

 Just like any undertaking, a business operates better with a plan.
 To stay on track with your photography business and financial goals, making a Business Plan that goes beyond launching the business and into the daily operations can be critical.

-When drafting a Business Plan for your photography side hustle, you may want to include the following:
+When drafting a Business Plan for your photography business, you may want to include the following:

 - An executive summary.